Part of our Best Pubs in London microsite. Is your local listed?

 Fuller's has had quite the responsibility in refurbishing the ornate boozer, which opened in 1896.
 It's where Dylan Thomas occasionally drank after watching rugby matches nearby, and maybe even where he began to piece together the beginnings of Under Milk Wood.
 The pub has also seen performances from U2, Eric Clapton, and an impromptu performance from Frank Sinatra, who dropped in to visit his old chauffeur.

 Then there's the beer yard out back, an impressively large space.
 One corner is given over to a kind of drinking barn that is itself bigger than many a West-End boozer.
 They were screening Wimbledon to a party of school children in there on a recent visit.
+Indeed, the family-friendly nature of the pub is a big win.

 The biggest change to the previous setup — and one that's caused some controversy — is the addition of 12 boutique bedrooms.
 They're named after the 12 men who've walked on the moon, and we can't work out if that's a nice touch or a tenuous one.
 But that's not the big issue; The Half Moon was previously a vital live music venue, and the use of this performance space for the new kitchen has ruled out a return to live music.
 As Brixton Buzz reported after speaking to Fuller's: "We were told unequivocally that Fuller's is not interested in running a music pub."